MobileRoboticsSkoltech/twist-n-sync/README.md

 [Wireless Software Synchronization of Multiple Distributed Cameras](https://arxiv.org/abs/1812.09366).
 _Sameer Ansari, Neal Wadhwa, Rahul Garg, Jiawen Chen_, ICCP 2019.

+### Major update (summer 2021)

+- **Gyroscope-based time synchronization algorithm** is now available as a standalone C++ library!
+Author: [Arthur Chains](https://github.com/achains)
+- Additionally, the library was **integrated into the application** instead of the old setup requiring PC server.
+Author of the integration: [Pavel Mokeev](https://github.com/pmokeev)

+The library is publicly available on [Github](https://github.com/achains/Twist-n-Sync-CPP-Module).
+[This presentation](https://docs.google.com/presentation/d/1gX3Kj3gN3wH_CyyOZ-pAtRu5GJzXibgBMo_3uWvNeQc/edit#slide=id.ge6af606f85_0_5) contains more info on the update, as well as some performance tests and details of the implementation.

 ### Our main contribution to the app

 - We integrated **gyroscope-based time synchronization algorithm** instead of SNTP to demonstrate sync accuracy.
 The algoritm requires client and leader smartphone to be rigidly attached together and shaken for a few seconds.
 After that the recorded gyroscope data is processed and calculated offset is returned to the client smartphone.
 All the experiments have been carried out using two Samsung S10e smartphones.